JogoShugh/CoderDojoPonceSprings.Events/2013.07.13/README.md

 * Learn Python online through an interactive step-by-step tutorial (without any download) at http://www.learnpython.org/
 * Feeling like a challenge?
 Try http://learnpythonthehardway.org/!
 Just kidding, it's actually quite an easy way to learn Python, a really good way to start if you're new to programming.
 * Tons of more learning resources for Python here: http://wiki.python.org/moin/BeginnersGuide/Programmers
-* The documentation for the `turtle` module that we will be using can be found here: http://docs.python.org/3/library/turtle.html
+* The docummentatition and tutorials for the `pygame` library can be found here: http://www.pygame.org/docs/, there are also tons of pygame games available for download.

 # Intermediate level workshops